Universal covers of commutative finite Morley rank groups: Introduction

 \subsection{Acknowledgements}

 This paper grew out of the thesis of the first author, supervised by Boris Zilber, and many of the ideas are due eventually to Zilber.
-The first author was also strongly influenced by the work of Misha Gavrilovich.
+The first author was also strongly influenced by the work of, and discussions with, Misha Gavrilovich.
 We would like to thank Udi Hrushovski for first suggesting the relevance of NOTOP/PMOP.
-The first author would also like to thank John Baldwin, Juan Diego Caycedo, Martin Hils and Jonathan Kirby for helpful pointers and discussion at various stages of this project.
+The authors would also like to thank John Baldwin, Daniel Bertrand, Juan Diego Caycedo, Martin Hils and Jonathan Kirby for helpful pointers and discussion at various stages of this project.

+We are grateful to the anonymous referee for an earlier version of the paper, whose suggestions and exhortations improved the paper substantially.